van-richard/CodingNotes/_sources/notebooks/QuickStart/Supercomputer.md

 1. [Oscer (aka.
 Schooner) at OU](https://www.ou.edu/oscer)
 2. [Pete at OSU](https://hpcc.okstate.edu/pete-supercomputer.html)

-Visit thier website to get more information and learn how to make an account!
+Visit their websites to get more information and learn how to make an account!

-Hopefully, you have already made an account either supercomputers.
-If you recieved a confirmation email from them, the first thing you need to do is login and set your password.

 Two key points when using the supercomputer:

-1. To access the computers remotely we use the {term}`ssh` command
+1. We access the computers remotely with our terminal
-2. Slurm is used to manage the cluster
+2. Slurm is used to manage jobs on the cluster

 ## What is {term}`ssh`?